A parent and child hugging at a chalk art event outside the Memphis Brooks Museum of Art.

 Get Inspired at the Memphis Brooks Museum of Art

 Browse centuries of visual artworks, from antiquity to contemporary, when you tour the Memphis Brooks Museum of Art in Midtown Memphis.
-From the works of renowned artists to unique exhibits, like “Beyond the Surface: The Art of Handmade Paper,” to an art garden and community artist exhibits, go on a visual arts journey, exploring 15 galleries of artistic expression from around the world.
+From the works of renowned artists to fascinating exhibits, like "Navigating Knowledge," to an art garden and community artist exhibits, go on a visual arts journey, exploring 15 galleries of artistic expression from around the world.

 What is the Memphis Brooks Museum of Art?